 Make hard cheese on a day that you have nothing else going on, especially the first few times that you make it.
 It takes about 4 hours from the time you start your cheese, to the time you put it in the cheese press.
 It is a start and stop process though, waiting for the milk to culture, waiting for the rennet to set and slowly heating the curds.
 Cheese does not like to be rushed.
 Don’t be intimidated though, all you need to do is a lot of gentle stirring and watching the thermometer.

-Use a reputable recipe book when making your hard cheese.
+Use a reputable recipe book when cheesemaking.
 Tried and true recipes will help you have success right off.
 Here is a great book to get started with.

 Making hard cheese is a great lesson in patience.
 It take time to slowly heat the curds up.
 Don’t rush through that part or your cheese won’t turn out how you expect.
 Once you take that beautiful wheel of hard cheese out of the cheese press, the next step is to age the cheese.
 Depending on the cheese that you have made, you may need to wait months before you can try your delectable cheese.
 Aging the cheese improves the flavor, but sometimes it is hard to wait!

 If you don’t want to wait, make Queso Fresco.
 Queso Fresco is an excellent cheese to start with when you’re learning to make hard cheeses.
 You go through similar steps and use a cheese press, but there is no wait time after the cheese comes out of the press.
 No waxing, no waiting!
 It comes out of the cheese press and is ready to eat.
 Queso Fresco is very versatile, excellent in grilled cheese sandwiches and grated into soups.
 It will keep for 2 weeks in the fridge, if you can keep it that long.

 What do you say?
 Are you ready to try your hand at making some hard cheese?